 Marbelite is a coloured marble plaster with a cement base used for coating concrete or gunite pool surfaces.
 Marbelite comes in several colors ranging from the basic white to the dazzling colours such as turquoise and midnight blues.
-Applied correctly, marbelite can las you 15 to 20 years without need for resurfacing.
-In this article, we will give you step by step instructions of how to best re-marbelite a swimming pool.
+Applied correctly, marbelite can last you 15 to 20 years without need for resurfacing.
+In this article, we will give you step by step instructions of how Trademen Pools re-marbelite swimming pools.

 - Cut a deep ring under the ceramic tiles, around the light, weir and aim flow.
 Break down edges of steps and any cornered features in the pool.
 This is to provide a flashpoint for the new to old marbelite

 - Chop up the rest of the pool with a chopping hammer or any other sharp object to obtain a rough finish.
 This also allows for better bonding of the old and the new marbelite.

 - Cook up a “slash”, this is a thick mixture of the marbelite product, water and bonding liquid.
 Splash this to the walls and leave it to dry overnight.
 This makes the pool surface even more ready for the bond with the actual marbelite